-Major: Marketing Technology and Analytics Degree Awarded: Master of Business Administration (MBA) Calendar Type: Quarter Minimum Required Credits: 49.0 Classification of Instructional Programs (CIP) code: 52.1399 Standard Occupational Classification (SOC) code: 11-1021; 13-1161
+Major: Marketing Technology and Analytics

+Classification of Instructional Programs (CIP) code: 52.1399 Standard Occupational Classification (SOC) code: 11-1021; 13-1161

-Drexel LeBow's MBA with a STEM-designated concentration in marketing technology and analytics prepares you for a marketing career in technologydriven and data-rich environments.
+Drexel LeBow's MBA with a STEM-designated concentration in marketing technology and analytics prepares you for a marketing career in technology-driven and data-rich environments.
 You will develop skills in marketing new technologies and learn to produce insight by employing many of today's most advanced analytical techniques.
 In short, the program will expose you to the science of marketing.